 Add To Favorites

-Display your geometry genius by creating a poster of popping triangles.
+Students display their geometry genius by creating a poster of popping triangles.

 Engage your students in deep understanding of ratio & proportion without them even knowing!
 Use the children’s book “Chu